tomhallmain/simple_image_compare/README.md

 - Faster load times when switching between sort types
 - Go to file by string search
 - Mark groups of files to enable quick transitions and comparisons
-- Move or copy marked file groups to directories
+- Move, copy, and delete marked file groups

 It is not implemented yet, but there will ultimately be zoom and drag functionality in browsing mode, as well as when viewing grouped images after a comparison has been run.